Mozart Violin Sonata in F K377: Transcribed for Cello

 Surprisingly for a piece in 4/4 time, this movement is characterised above all by its energetic abundance of racing triplets, which come with all manner of different bowings (spiccato, legato and mixed).
 We can almost imagine Mozart’s smile as he literally plays around with these different articulations: compare for example bars 39, 114 and 117.
 In this whirlwind of activity the cello has no more more than two occasional bars of rest and there are absolutely no fermatas.
-The only note changes here are the revoicing of the cadential chords in bars 36, 51, 97-98 and 125.
-Mozart left no dynamic markings.
+The only note changes in this movement are the revoicing of the cadential chords in bars 36, 51, 97-98 and 125.
+Mozart, unusually, left no dynamic markings.

-Normally in the Mozart Violin Sonatas transcriptions for cello, there are many high-register passages which need to be to be transposed down an additional octave for the “Easier Version”.
+Normally in the cello transcriptions of the Mozart Violin Sonatas, there are many high-register passages which need to be to be transposed down an additional octave for the “Easier Version”.
 Here this is not the case: only 13 of the first movement’s 125 bars use the Intermediate or Thumb regions.
 Most of the difficulties of this movement come in fact from the coordination challenges associated with the fast triplets, especially in those passages in which slurred and spiccato bowings are mixed.
-This is not only great music, it is also a good study!
+This makes this movement not only great music, but is also a good study for fast fiddly/tricky playing!

 And to calm us all down after the excitement and intensity of the previous two movements, the last movement is a short and graceful minuet that sounds simple but lies is in a quite high register much of the time.
 In fact, more than 2/3 of the cello’s interventions are in the Intermediate or Thumb Regions and for this reason almost 75% of the cello’s music in this movement has needed to be transposed down an additional octave to keep it in the Neck Region for the “Easier Version”.
 As occurs in some other high register passages of his violin sonatas (Trio K304), the piano doubles the string melody much of the time.
 It appears that Mozart didn’t trust the violinist’s intonation on the E string …..